 01.02 – Objectives

 A fundamental premise of Natural Hygiene is that health is normal and natural.
 And, further, that optimal health results from observing, and applying in practice, the causes of health.
 When this is done, health is greatly improved, and easily maintained.
-At that point, it becomes clear that disease is abnormal, unnatural and unnecessary.
+At that point, it becomes abundantly clear that disease is abnormal, unnatural and unnecessary.

 Keep these more accurate definitions in mind as you proceed through your studies.
 Full comprehension of the meanings of words, and their use, is important.